andris9/hoodiecrow/README.md

 After you have started Imapper server, you can point your IMAP client to `<hostname>:143`.
 Use the correct username and password as configured.

+Note that the storage driver for imapper as a standalone server is the memory storage.
+All data will be lost after shutting down the server.

 #### Options

 The Imapper command-line supports several options.
 Each can be passed as an environment variable, set as a command-line argument, or left to the default.
 Command-line overrides environment variable overrides default.